kvaps/kube-lustre/README.md

 * Kube-lustre is under the Apache 2.0 license.
 (See the [LICENSE](LICENSE) file for details)
 * Lustre filesystem is under the GPL 2.0 license.
 (See [this page](http://lustre.org/development/) for details)
 * DRBD is under the GPL 2.0 license.
+(See [this file](https://github.com/LINBIT/drbd-8.4/blob/master/COPYING) for details)